-Here are all the winners from the BAFTAS 2020 - rolling list
+Here are all the winners from the BAFTAS 2020

 Taron Egerton – Rocketman

-Joaquin Phoenix – Joker
+Joaquin Phoenix – Joker – winner

 Jonathan Pryce – The Two Popes